MySmile/mysmile/docs/source/Technical Specification/Content/UserConfiguration.rst

 User configuration
 ==================

-Settings contains info of contact and general technical information.
+Settings contains information of contact and general technical information.
 For example:

 .. list-table::